sharetribe/just-enough-git/README.md

 git rebase master
 ```

-Whou!
+Whoa!
 That did not go smoothly.
 Git is saying that there's a conflict in `index.html` file:

 ```
 CONFLICT (content): Merge conflict in index.html
 ```

-You can also see this with status command, type:
+You can also see this with the status command, type:

 ```bash
 git status